Graduate School

 Available via Ecampus

-Prepares students to develop and teach distance courses.
-Students explore practical aspects of course development and facilitation: a brief history of distance education and pedagogical theory; course design principles; engagement of adult learners; active learning; and investigation of how online instruction, in addition to offering flexibility and convenience, also offers distinct pedagogical benefits.
-Open to students in all disciplines.
+Prepares students to develop and teach online and hybrid courses that foster community, promote engagement, and support learner success.
+Explores practical aspects of course investigates course design principles; develops activities and assessments that engage adult learners; active learning; and discusses how online instruction, in addition to offering flexibility and convenience, also offers distinct pedagogical benefits.

 Available via Ecampus